 If you have speakers, their slides should be online once the event finishes.
 If you video the event, put individual talks up and circulate the access link.
 Both of these allow people who may have missed part of the event to re-engage and get more out of it.
 You can also publish the results of polls or other information to engage attendees post event.
 These are best presented in a single well organised location so that guests do not have to search to find what they are looking for.

 Once you have finished with your conference it is important to understand what added the most value and where you can improve.
 A poll of attendees or a questionnaire as they leave can easily indicate what worked well and what needs improvement.
 You can use what you learn to add even more value to your next conference.

-If you are currently looking for the best place to plan your next conference, we can help you with that as well.
-Glaziers Hall offer a number of different options for large and small conferences in the heart of London.
+If you are currently looking for the best conference venue in London, we can help you with that as well.
+Glaziers Hall offers a number of different options for large and small conferences in the heart of London.
 Call our experts today to learn more.